Logo

 6. They’re not mutually exclusive.

-Freelance vs. self-employed – is there a need to choose between the two?
-For some workers, freelancing is a gateway to being self-employed.
+Freelancing vs. self-employment: Is there a need to choose between the two?
+For some workers, freelancing is a gateway to self-employment.

 A graphic artist may choose to offer his services in a freelance manner serving many different clients at once with the goals of ultimately setting up his own company in the future and being self-employed.